NLNOG/irrexplorer/README.md

 * node (tested on version 15 and 16)
 * yarn

-You also need access to a PostgreSQL server, and a IRRd 4.2 deployment.
+You also need access to a PostgreSQL server, and an IRRd 4.2+ deployment.

 ### Configuration